-An advantage of staying in mount pleasant is the proximity to Vancouver International Airport, a short drive to the south.
+An advantage of staying in mount pleasant is the proximity to Vancouver International Airport, a short drive by car to the south.
 If you are arriving or leaving by air and want to ensure a trouble-free transfer, then this is an excellent place to stay.

 Mount Pleasant has a good mix of accommodation with some larger hotels mainly in the mid-range category and plenty of private apartment and home rentals.

-Stay in Mount Pleasant if you want to stay in one of the coolest suburbs of Vancouver, you want a Bohemian atmosphere, you want an affordable multicultural suburb, you don’t mind traveling to the city by bus, train, or ferry, you want to stay close to Vancouver International Airport.🔍FIND BEST HOTELS IN VANCOUVER
+Stay in Mount Pleasant if you want to stay in one of the coolest suburbs of Vancouver, you want a Bohemian atmosphere, you want an affordable multicultural suburb, you don’t mind traveling to the city by bus, train, or ferry, you want to stay close to Vancouver International Airport.🔍MORE HOTELS IN VANCOUVER

 11. Granville Island and Olympic Village

 This small island is a sandbar below Granville Street Bridge.
 It was formerly an industrial area with sawmills and factories but since the 1970s, it has been transformed.
 The facilities on offer today include bars and restaurants, theatres and galleries, a community center, and a marina.